A warm welcome from

 Visit Jean Wheeler photography

-Jean swims in the ocean in front of the house during summer and fall, enjoys invigorating sessions in her scull or rowboat on calm mornings or evenings, and sailing as often as time permits - she will tell you that there is salt water flowing in her veins !
-During the winter months she is a full time Children's Specialist ski coach at Sugarloaf, Maine.
-She is a past President of the Deer Isle-Stonington Chamber of Commerce as well as The Island Heritage Trust., and presently serves on the Board of Directors of Maine Coast Heritage Trust.
+Jean swims in the ocean in front of the house during summer and fall, enjoys invigorating sessions in her scull or rowboat on calm mornings or evenings, and sailing as often as time permits - she will tell you that there is salt water flowing in her veins!
+During the winter months she is a full time Children's Specialist ski coach at Sugarloaf, Maine, where she also enjoys coaching adults.
+She is a past President of the Deer Isle-Stonington Chamber of Commerce as well as The Island Heritage Trust, and presently serves on the Advisory Council of Maine Coast Heritage Trust.
 Most importantly, she would say, she is a mother of four and grandmother to eighteen.
 Jean attended Northfield School, Syracuse University, University of Pittsburgh, McGill University and Montreal's Thomas More Institute.